parnoldx/mail/README.md

-**EMail-Client trying to replicate the Hey.com behavior on IMAP service with support of sieve filters**
+**EMail-Client trying to replicate the Hey.com behavior with IMAP services that have support for sieve filters**

 # Approach